-- You have curtain rods hanging on your walls holding ribbon, wax paper and burlap and you may be the only one in your neighborhood.
+- You have curtain rods hung on your walls with ribbon, wax paper, lace and burlap hanging from them.

-- Your storage boxes are labeled because you have so many.
+- Your craft storage boxes are labeled because you have so many.

 - You can spend and entire day walking around Micheal's, Joann Fabrics and Hobby Lobby and still feel like you're being ripped away when you have to leave.